sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

    - Named ACLs : ACLs that are statically configured on the switch and are used to control authenticated client traffic.
    - Dynamic ACLs : Rules of these ACLs are defined in RADIUS profiles.
 These rules (excluding ACL name) are sent in the RADIUS Access Accept and then the ACL is applied to the authenticated client.
    - Filter Id : This is a standard RADIUS attribute that is sent in the RADIUS Access Accept message and is used to indicate a statically configured ACL to be used for the authenticated client.
-   - Downloadable ACLs : These ACLs, along with name and their rules, are defined in a RADIUS server.
-They are downloaded using RADIUS messages and are applied to the authenticated clients.
-They are also called CISCO-secure-ACLs.
 8. SONiC supports Single-Host mode where only one data client can be authenticated on a port and is granted access to the port at a given time.
 9. SONiC supports Multiple Hosts mode where only one data client can be authenticated on a port and after that access is granted to all clients connected to the port
 10. SONiC supports Multiple Domain Authentication mode where only one data and one voice client can be authenticated on a port.